jean-pierreBoth/annembed/README.md

       - Considering a power of the distance function to neighbours (**See documentation in module EmbedderParams**).
       - Increase or decrease the impact of the local density of points around each node.
 There is no symetrization of the graph. (except when initializing the embedding with diffusion maps in this case it is done as in t-sne or LargeVis).
 We use the diffusion maps algorithm (Lafon-Keller-Coifman).

    - We also use a cross entropy optimization of this initial layout but take into account the initial local density estimate of each point when computing the cauchy weight of an embedded edge.
+The corresponding "perplexity" distribution is estimated on the fly. (**See documentation in module EmbedderParams**).

  2. Some by-products :